AlexBezols/AlexBezols/README.md

-I write some c# here and there.
+Experimenting with C# and GSC
 You can follow me on pretty much every social media /bezols

 <!---